Stand-With-Crypto/swc-web/docs/Contributing.md

 - Open the `.env` file and update the values if needed based on the commented instructions
 - Start the local db by running `$ docker-compose -f dev.docker-compose.yml up -d`
   - We use docker-compose to run services both in local dev and in e2e testing
-- Run `$ npm run initial`, that includes all setup commands for first-time local development
+- Run `$ npm run initial`, this includes all setup commands for first-time local development
 - In different terminal tabs, run `$ npm run dev` and `$ npm run inngest`
   - Both the development server AND Inngest are required for a fully functional website
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the results